Sadiq Khan: Transport policies

+Khan supported the Sutton Link TramLink, a tram extension project that is part of his London Plan for 2021.
+However, the project is on hold since 2020 due to COVID-19 funding issues and has been challenged by Conservative MP Paul Scully for imposing the ULEZ charge on Sutton residents without better transport alternatives.

 COVID-19 pandemic and government bailout

-During the COVID-19 pandemic in 2020, Khan was criticized for closing stations and reducing services on the tube network resulting in overcrowding and putting key workers travelling to work at risk.
+During the COVID-19 pandemic in 2020, Khan was criticised by Health Secretary Matt Hancock for closing stations and reducing services on the tube network, which Hancock believed would result in overcrowding and put key workers travelling to work at risk.
 On 17 March 2020 Khan announced the London Underground would begin running a reduced service due to the virus.
 Khan shut down the Waterloo & City line, several tube stations and the Night Tube.
-From 20 March, 40 tube stations were closed.
+From 20 March 40 tube stations were closed.

 Khan was the first British political leader to call for face masks to be worn in public in April 2020.
 On 22 April, Khan warned that TfL could run out of money to pay staff by the end of April unless Boris Johnson's government stepped in.
 Two days later, TfL announced it was furloughing around 7,000 employees, about a quarter of its staff, to help mitigate a 90% reduction in fare revenues.